time2die/deezer/README.md

-# Deezer Arch Linux package
+# Deezer Ubuntu build script

-These files are build instructions for the Arch Linux build system how to create an installable Deezer package for the desktop application.
-However, the patches are not specific to Archlinux, and can be used for other Linux environments.
+Unofficial script to install Deezer desktop on Ubuntu.
+Based on [the AUR Script by SibrenVasse](https://aur.archlinux.org/packages/deezer/).

 For Windows, Deezer distributes a version of the Electron run time (Windows binary) and the source code of their application itself.
 The build process of this package extracts the application source from the Windows installer.